-The three-month period of the Work Practice Apprenticeship Program begins upon acceptance through application to the director and practice committee.
-All applicants must have completed a minimum of two weeks as a Guest Student at City Center prior to starting the apprenticeship program.
-Upon successful completion of the three-month session, Work Practice Apprenticeship Program participants receive a scholarship for one practice period that may be used at any one of the three Zen Center practice places, with some limitations (please consult with the City Center Director about the details and circumstances of your particular situation).
+The initial three-month period of the WPA Program begins upon acceptance through application to the director and practice committee.
+All applicants must have completed a minimum of two weeks as a guest student at City Center prior to applying to the apprenticeship program.
+Upon successful completion of the three-month session, WPA participants receive a scholarship for one practice period that may be used at any one of the three Zen Center practice places, with some limitations (see below).

 The work-practice program requires a commitment to the following practice activities:

 Additional Information about the City Center Work Practice Apprenticeship Program Buddhist Precepts